 but you’d never know it if you met him!

 Less demanding of your attention than younger dogs, they are content with their own company for longer periods, then will lavish you with all of their adoration and affection when it’s cuddling time.
 Due to their lower energy level, senior dogs are easier to care for and make superlative companions for senior people.
-They also make friendly and gentle playmates for children — particularly if they were once some other family’s cherished pet.
+In return, all they ask of you is that you take care of them as they continue to get older.
+Becoming plagued with illnesses and joint pains is something that you should expect to deal with down the line, but this is nothing that CBD based dog treats and supplements can’t treat.
+They will soon become a lot happier this way.
+Another benefit is that they also make friendly and gentle playmates for children — particularly if they were once some other family’s cherished pet.

 One common misconception about older, adoptable dogs is that they are “problem dogs”.
 And yet, most of them have lost their homes, not because of their behaviour or temperament, but because of changes in the lives, lifestyle or circumstances of their original owners.